Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 Bikram is not for the faint of heart- you should be ready to sweat, stretch, and shake (because your muscles are working so dang hard) like you never have before.
 Anyone who thinks yoga can’t be a calorie-burning workout will change their mind after just a single Bikram class.

-Keep in mind that there are many other types of hot yoga styles that are similar to Bikram but follow their own sequences and guidelines.
-Any of these high intensity, incredibly challenging classes will surely get you up into that 600 calories per hour range as long as you try to stay engaged for the whole duration of the practice.
+Keep in mind that many other types of hot yoga styles are similar to Bikram but follow their sequences and guidelines.
+Any of these high-intensity, incredibly challenging classes will surely get you up into that 600 calories per hour range as long as you try to stay engaged for the whole duration of the practice.

 The Bikram sequence engages all major muscle groups and works out the whole body.
 The heated room stimulates deeper flexibility, detoxification, and an intense mental focus.
 Don’t forget your yoga towel!